 Most of the startups above consider themselves online mortgage lenders that cut out the middleman (the loan officer), while promising to make home buying a lot easier than it has traditionally been.

-Quicken seem to have taken notice with their latest move, referring to themselves in the press release as the nation’s “leading FinTech mortgage lender.”
+Quicken seems to have taken notice with their latest move, referring to themselves in the press release as the nation’s “leading FinTech mortgage lender.”

 Short for financial technology, “FinTech” is the latest buzzword taking Silicon Valley by storm.
 It basically describes any financial company harnessing the power of the Internet to conduct business more efficiently.